entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 |`ent bundle publish --registry [registry]`| Publish the Docker images to your Docker registry|

 ## ECR Commands
-Entando provides a series of `ent ecr` commands for managing bundle interactions with the [Local Hub](../../docs/compose/local-hub-overview.md).
+Entando provides a series of `ent ecr` commands for managing bundle interactions with the [Entando Component Repository](../../docs/compose/local-hub-overview.md) (ECR).

 | Command| Descriptions
 |:--|:--